huaweicloud/terraform-provider-hcs/docs/resources/as_policy.md

 # hcs_as_policy

-Manages an AS policy resource within HuaweiCloud.
+Manages an AS policy resource within HuaweiCloudStack.

 ## Example Usage